Skip to content

 Workflow YAML Runner (Rust-backed)

-Prefer the messages-first APIs:
+Prefer the messages-first APIs client.run / client.stream:

 ts

-import { Client } from "simple-agents-node"
+import { Client } from "simple-agents-node";

-const client = new Client("openai")
+const client = new Client(process.env.CUSTOM_API_KEY!, process.env.CUSTOM_API_BASE);

-const result = client.executeWorkflowYaml({
+const result = await client.run({

 workflowPath: "workflow.yaml",